YourthYQ/Notebook-UCLA_CS35L/Filesystem.md

 This is a very ***cheap*** operation because it actually just modifies the mapping of the directory instead of the files themselves.
 What this does at the low level is:

-* Remove one directory entry
+* **Remove one directory entry** <br>
+`mv` command removes the **directory entry** that maps the file's name to its inode # in the source directory.
+This operation does not touch the file's data or its inode.
-* Add another entry into a directory, possibly the same one or another directory
+* **Add another entry into a directory** <br>
+`mv` command then creates a new directory entry in the target directory.
+This new entry maps the file's name (which may be unchanged if you're moving the file or changed if you're renaming it) to the same inode.
+If the target directory is the same as the source directory (in the case of a rename), this step modifies the existing directory file to include the new name mapping.

 `cp` on the other hand is more ***expensive*** because it has to actually iterate over the content of the file.